 Carter explains that EW's goal through the pact is to elevate its artists "to an unheard-of level in the U.S. and internationally."
 The EW/Sanctuary collaboration, he adds, will "create more opportunities to help artists transcend music genres, TV/Film, and establish unique branding options."

-Sanctuary Group previously made its most significant strategic stride into the urban genre late last year when it acquired Knowles' Houston-based management firm Music World Entertainment (MWE) in a £6.6 million ($10 million) deal, funded through a mix of cash and stock.
+Sanctuary Group made its most significant strategic stride into the urban genre late last year when it acquired Knowles' Houston-based management firm Music World Entertainment (MWE) in a £6.6 million ($10 million) deal, funded through a mix of cash and stock.
 Knowles brought with him to Sanctuary MWE's roster of management clients, including Destiny's Child, his daughters Beyoncé and Solange, Kelly Rowland, Michelle Williams and Blaque.